Geographical Information

 Remittances

-The profound deterioration of the Zimbabwean economy and the subsequent hyperinflation estimated at 231 million percent, resulting in a 94% unemployment rate, precipitated a mass exodus of Zimbabweans escaping the economic hardship while continuing to support the family they left behind (Truen, et al., 2016).
+The profound deterioration of the Zimbabwean economy and the subsequent hyperinflation estimated at 231 million percent, resulting in a 94% unemployment rate, precipitated a mass exodus of Zimbabweans escaping the economic hardship while continuing to support the families they left behind (Truen, et al., 2016).
 According to the World Bank (2022), the remittance flow in Zimbabwe experienced a steady increase from 2009 ($1.21 billion) to its all-time high in 2012 ($2.11 billion).
 Subsequently, it experienced a decline, and in 2019 it stood at $1.42 billion, and it picked up in 2020 ($1.83 billion).
 These are flows through registered formal money transfers and banking channels.
 There is a growing form of informal money transfer channels, including migrants using drivers and passengers crossing the borders.
 Within Zimbabwe, remittances constitute between 13.6% - 10.1% of GDP from 2011 to 2020 (World Bank, 2022).
 Even though remittance flows are vulnerable to exogenous shocks, they remain an important contributor to Zimbabwe’s balance of payment as it is more than twice the amount of Foreign Direct Investment (FDI) (The Economist Intelligence Unit, 2021).
-At the national level, remittances flow positively influences economic development as it catalyzes the rate of capital formation through increased capital inflow (Mubhawu, Masere, & Gurira, 2018).
+At the national level, remittance flow positively influences economic development as it is a catalyst for the rate of capital formation through increased capital inflow (Mubhawu, Masere, & Gurira, 2018).
 At the household level, remittance flow has acted as a form of social protection for many families.

 Returns and Returnees

-According to IOM (2021b), due to the devastating effect of covid-19 in the Southern region of Africa with far-reaching consequences for Zimbabwean emigrants living within the region, including financial challenges, hunger and loss of accommodation, lack of access to medical assistance, mental health support, identity document issues and the risk of assault in their host country, thousands of Zimbabwean emigrants have voluntarily returned home.
-According to IOM (2021c), Zimbabwe has received a total of 380,967 returning migrants since the onset of the covid-19 pandemic.
+According to IOM (2021b), due to the devastating effect of COVID-19 in the Southern region of Africa with far-reaching consequences for Zimbabwean emigrants living within the region, including financial challenges, hunger and loss of accommodation, lack of access to medical assistance, mental health support, identity document issues and the risk of assault in their host country, thousands of Zimbabwean emigrants have voluntarily returned home.
+According to IOM (2021c), Zimbabwe has received a total of 380,967 returning migrants since the onset of the COVID-19 pandemic.
 However, from 2018 until 2020, a total of 91,413 Zimbabwe migrants consisting of 19,630 females, 66,140 males, and 5,643 accompanied and unaccompanied minors in irregular migration flows were returned from Botswana and South Africa (IOM, 2021a).
 At one of the points of entry – the Beitbridge reception and support centre, returnees are supported with services, including food, information, and onward travel to their communities of origin (IOM, 2021c).
 IOM argues that with the imminent challenge of economic reintegration in their host country, returnees could resort to irregular migration.
 In response - IOM, through its Crisis Response Plan in Zimbabwe, seeks to promote socio-economic reintegration through self-employment, community income projects, and livelihood activities (IOM, 2021a).

 International Organisations